kprashanth01/Designathon-2025-TakeByte-PS1.8/README.md

 # Designathon 2025 - TakeByte PS1.8

 ## Description
-The Designathon 2025 project is a fact-checking application that allows users to verify claims and information through a Telegram bot and a web interface.
+The project is a fact-checking application that allows users to verify claims and information through a Telegram bot and a web interface.
 The application leverages various APIs and machine learning models to analyze claims and provide reliable information.

 ## Technologies Used